-On January 1, 2007, the Company adopted the provisions of FASB issued interpretation No. 48 ("FIN 48"), Accounting for Uncertainty in Income Taxes-an interpretation of FASB Statement No. 109, which prescribes a recognition threshold and measurement attribute for tax positions taken or expected to be taken in a tax return.
+On January 1, 2007, the Company adopted the provisions of FASB issued interpretation No. 48 ("FIN 48"), Accounting for Uncertainty in Income Taxes an interpretation of FASB Statement No. 109, which prescribes a recognition threshold and measurement attribute for tax positions taken or expected to be taken in a tax return.
 This interpretation also provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
 The evaluation of a tax position in accordance with this interpretation is a two-step process.
 In the first step, recognition, the Company determines whether it is more-likely-than-not that a tax position will be sustained upon examination, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The second step addresses measurement of a tax position that meets the more-likely-than-not criteria.
 The tax position is measured at the largest amount of benefit that has a likelihood of greater than 50 percent of being realized upon ultimate settlement.
 Differences between tax positions taken in a tax return and amounts recognized in the financial statements will generally result in (a) an increase in a liability for income taxes payable or a reduction of an income tax refund receivable, (b) a reduction in a deferred tax asset or an increase in a deferred tax liability or (c) both (a) and (b).
-Tax positions that previously failed to meet the more-likely-than-not recognized in the first subsequent financial reporting period in which that threshold is met.
-Previously recognized tax positions that no longer meet the more-likely-than-not recognition threshold should be de-recognized in the first subsequent financial reporting period in which that threshold is no longer met.
+Tax positions that previously failed to meet the more-likely-than-not recognition threshold should be recognized in the first subsequent financial reporting period in which that threshold is no longer meet.
 Use of a valuation allowance as described in FAS 109 is not an appropriate substitute for the de-recognition of a tax position.
-The requirement to assess the need for a valuation allowance for deferred tax assets ba
+The requirement to assess the need for a valuation allowance for deferred tax assets based on sufficiency of future taxable income is unchanged by this interpretation.